jonascheng/serverless-architecture-with-aws/README.md

 ## API Gateway & Lambda Internal

 * API Gateway
-    * Exposes your Lambda function at an HTTP endpoint.
+    * Exposes your Lambda function at an HTTP/S endpoint.
     * Provides capabilities such as authorization, policy enforcement, rate limiting and data transformation as a service that is entirely managed by Amazon.

 * Lambda